Short-Term Health Insurance Plan

 If you move outside of Wisconsin after the WPS Short-Term Health Insurance Plan policy is in effect, you can retain the policy for the duration of the policy term.
 Because the plan is only available to Wisconsin residents, once the policy term expires, you will not be eligible for another term if you move out of state.

 No, short-term policies are not renewable.
-You may apply for additional policy terms provided they do not exceed 18 months of consecutive coverage.
+You may apply for additional policy terms provided they do not exceed 120 days of consecutive coverage in a 12 month period.

 Yes.
-Your effective date can be any date during the month with a 30-day coverage period.
+Your effective date can be any date during the month with a 28-day coverage period.
 Partial months of coverage will be prorated based on the monthly premium.

 Your short-term plan will coordinate with other health insurance policies.
 Please refer to your policy for additional details.